An Auditable Policy-Simulation Framework for Student Dropout in Intervention-Free Data

 \subsection{Why Dropout Matters: Impacts and Scale}

-Student dropout has far-reaching consequences at the individual, family, institutional, and societal levels.
-For individuals, dropout disrupts educational attainment, limits skill development, and can negatively affect motivation and well-being.
-At the family level, it often represents a substantial loss financial investment and constrains intergenerational social mobility \cite{Kamissa2020DroppingOut}.
-Institutions face declining program quality, reputational harm, and revenue losses from reduced enrollment and opportunity costs \cite{Guzman2021DropoutRural, Schneider2010FirstYearAttrition}.

-In the United States, approximately 30\% of undergraduates drop out after their first year, resulting in over 9 billion dollars annually in public expenditures with limited social returns \cite{Schneider2010FirstYearAttrition}.
-Globally, despite expanded access to tertiary education, substantial dropout persists across systems as documented in socio-economic reviews \cite{Aina2022DeterminantsDropout}.
-Course-level dropout further increases the risk of program withdrawal, institutional exit, and reduced re-enrollment, particularly among marginalized students \cite{McKinney2019CourseDropping, Gicheva2025PersistenceIntroCourse}.
-These cascading effects underscore the need for early detection and timely support.
+Student dropout has far-reaching consequences at the individual, family, institutional, and societal levels~\cite{Kamissa2020DroppingOut,Schneider2010FirstYearAttrition,Nadeem2021DropoutUniversityRevenue}.
+In the United States, approximately 30\% of undergraduates drop out after their first year, resulting in over nine billion dollars in public expenditures over five years~\cite{Schneider2010FirstYearAttrition}.
+Globally, substantial dropout persists across systems, as documented in socio-economic reviews~\cite{Aina2022DeterminantsDropout}, and course-level dropout may further increase the risk of program withdrawal, particularly among marginalized students~\cite{McKinney2019CourseDropping,Gicheva2025PersistenceIntroCourse}.